DaXcess/LCVR/README.md

 > You can skip this part if you have taken the runtime dependencies from the releases page.

 First of all start by installing Unity 2022.3.9f1, which is the Unity version that Lethal Company uses.
 Once you have installed the editor, create a new Unity project.
-If you are planning on adding prefabs to the mod, use the HDRP template and add the XR modules via the HDRP helper or by manually installing the Unity OpenXR plugins (Google is your friend), otherwise you can just use the VR template.
+If you are planning on adding prefabs to the mod, use the HDRP template and add the XR modules via the HDRP helper or by manually installing the Unity OpenXR plugins (Google is your friend).
+Otherwise you can just use the VR template.

 Make sure you set the scripting backend to Mono, and not to Il2Cpp (Unity will warn you when you try to compile a VR game with Il2Cpp enabled).
 You can now build your dummy game.
 Once the game is built you can navigate to it's `<Project Name>_Data/Managed` directory.
 There you will need to extract the following files: